Code-Institute-Submissions/connect-four-1/README.md

 ## Username Flexibility

 At the Login section for users, if the user cannot remember their username there is no option to go back to create a username or retrieve a username.
 This is an important feature to have for better user experience

+## Profanity Filter

+Make use of a profanity filter when creating usernames.

 [Back to top](<#contents>)